TrickBot virus removal guide

 TrickBot shares many similarities with Adwind, Pony, FormBook, and a number of other trojans.
 Although these viruses work in different ways, their purpose is identical - to gather personal information.
 Malware such as TrickBot is released simply to generate revenue - developers literally steal other users' money.
 Potentially unwanted programs are also designed to help developers generate passive revenue - most deliver intrusive advertisements (via the "Pay Per Click" [PPC] advertising model), cause unwanted redirects (promotion of dubious sites), and gather data (e.g., IP addresses, websites visited, pages viewed, search queries, etc.) PUPs are also known to offer various 'useful features', however, these claims are merely attempts to give the impression of legitimacy - they deliver no real value for regular users.

-How did potentially unwanted programs install on my computer?
+How did TrickBot infect my computer?

 As mentioned above, TrickBot is promoted using spam emails and fake Adobe Flash Player updaters.
 Spam emails contain various malicious attachments (e.g., PDF files, MS Office documents, etc.) By opening these attachments, users execute scripts that stealthily download and install viruses such as TrickBot, whilst Fake updaters infect the system by exploiting outdated software bugs/flaws or simply downloading and installing malware/PUPs rather than updates.
 Essentially, the main reasons for computer infections are poor knowledge and careless behavior.

-How to avoid installation of potentially unwanted applications?
+How to avoid installation of malware?

 To prevent computer infections, be very cautious when browsing the Internet.
 Think twice before opening email attachments.
 If you suspect that an email is irrelevant and is sent from a suspicious/unrecognizable email address, immediately delete it and certainly do NOT open any attachments.
 Note that cyber criminals use various tactics to make these emails seem legitimate - they imitate bank notifications, job offers, and so on.
 Therefore, if you receive any unexpected/suspicious emails, delete them immediately.
 As with updating software, remember that criminals proliferate malware via fake updaters.
 Therefore, software should be updated using implemented functions or tools provided by the official developer only.
 The same rule applies to software download/installation.
 Criminals monetize third party downloaders/installers by promoting ("bundling") PUPs.
 Therefore, software should be downloaded from official sources only, using direct download links.
 When downloading, opt-out of all additionally-included programs and if you are unable to do so, cancel the entire process.
 The key to computer safety is caution.
 If your computer is already infected with TrickBot, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.